Restricted Bernoulli Matrix Factorization: Balancing the trade-off between prediction accuracy and coverage in classification based collaborative filtering: Experimental results

 In any case, the main purpose of a \ac{RS} is to suggest a list of items that may be of interest to a user.
 Knowing the quality of these lists is crucial to assess the real performance of a \ac{RS}.
 To measure the quality of the recommendation lists, we use \ac{mAP}.
 Before defining \ac{mAP}, we define the precision for user $u$ with threshold $\theta$ at $N$ best items to be

-where $T(N)_u^\theta$ is the list of top $N$ items recommended to the user $u$ based on the predictions.
-Generally, this list of recommendations is built by selecting the recommended items with the highest predictions.
+where $T(N)_u^\theta$ is the list of top $N$ items recommended to the user $u$ based on the predictions and $\lambda$ s a threshold that discerns whether an item $i$ is of interest to the user $u$ or not, based on their test rating$r_{u,i}$.
+Generally, the list of recommendations $T(N)_u^\theta$ is built by selecting the recommended items with the highest predictions.
 However, when using classification-based \ac{CF}, such as \ac{ResBeMF}, there are many identical predictions, leading to many ties that make it difficult to determine which predictions are the highest.
 Therefore, in these cases, the sorting is done first based on the mode of the probability distribution generated by the classification based \ac{CF}, and in case of a tie, based on the mean of this probability distribution.

 We also define the average precision with threshold $\theta$ at $N$ items to be